Equity, Diversity & Inclusion

 • Take positive action to recruit and support historically under-represented groups

-• Ring-fence 3 studentships per year for students from UK minoritised ethnic communities, with focus on 1+4 scheme
+• Ring-fence 3 studentships per year for UK ethnic minority* students, with focus on 1+4 scheme

 • Provide pre- and post-acceptance mentoring by EDI leads